mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 * `ControlThrowable`
 * `CancellationException`

-In detail, it's essential not catching `CancellationException` because it's used by Kotlin to [cancel coroutines](https://blog.rockthejvm.com/kotlin-coroutines-101/#7-cancellation).
+The subtypes of these errors should not be caught.
+For example, CancellationException should not be caught because it's used by Kotlin to [cancel coroutines](https://blog.rockthejvm.com/kotlin-coroutines-101/#7-cancellation), and catching it can break normal functioning of coroutines.

 Then, we can rewrite the `LiveJobs` class using the `catch` function: